poissonconsulting/ypr/README.md

 The yield can be based on the total biomass vs number of fish; harvested vs captured and large versus all fish.

-For more information on the assumptions and limitations of methods see the vignette.

 ## Demonstration